UBC-MDS/beijing_air_quality_analysis/src/Beijing_air_quality_EDA.md

 | time_A |      205989 |
 | time_B |      206040 |

-*Figure 3.
-Table of sum of rows in each class.*
+Table 5.
+Sum of rows in each class.

 Both classes are equally distributed.
 As such, we are not concerned about class imbalance which could lead to statistical parity.